 Event Type: WOC 90-Minute Seminars > Session

-Dave Whitlock has over twenty-five years’ experience in business immigration, compliance, employment counseling, and training.
-In addition, Dave has extensive experience handling employment-related visa work, including both temporary and permanent visa ca …
+David Whitlock, Esq., founder of Whitlock Law LLC, has over twenty-eight years’ experience in business immigration, compliance, employment counseling and training.
+In addition, he has extensive experience handling employment-related visa work, including b …